AncestorHunter06/Education/_bestpractices/bestpractices/define-the-data.md

 ---

-A data model documents and organizes data, how it is stored and accessed, and the relationships among different types of data.
+A *data model* documents elements of data, organizes how those data elements are stored and accessed, and provides a visual representation of the relationships among different types of data.
 The model may be abstract or concrete.

 Use these guidelines to create a data model: